Russian Helicopters sees rising Middle East demand on higher oil prices

 There are currently 80 civilian choppers in operation among some 600 Russian helicopters flying in the Middle East and North African region, Boginsky said.

-Russian Helicopters, along with Rosoboronexport, expects to sign a final contract with India’s ministry of defense in the first quarter of 2018 to supply 140 KA-226T military choppers.
+Russian Helicopters, along with Rosoboronexport, expects to sign a final contract with India’s ministry of defence in the first quarter of 2018 to supply 140 KA-226T military choppers.

-Under a $1 billion-plus initial deal signed in 2015, Russia plans to deliver 200 helicopters to India, of which 60 will be assembled in Russia and the rest in India under license by Hindustan Aeronautics Ltd (HIAE.NS)
+Under a $1 billion-plus initial deal signed in 2015, Russia plans to deliver 200 helicopters to India, of which 60 will be assembled in Russia and the rest in India under licence by Hindustan Aeronautics Ltd

 The business plan and the Indian location for assembly and manufacture will be finalised this month, Boginsky added.